Who we are, what we do

 CPA works closely with CITB, the Construction Industry Training Board, and other awarding bodies in construction.
 CPA has been instrumental in the development of National Occupational Standards, training schemes and competence testing through the Construction Plant Competence Scheme (CPCS).

-CPA organises the annual Stars of the Future award scheme to recognise and reward outstanding young apprentices in the sector.
+CPA organises the annual Stars of the Future award scheme to recognise and reward outstanding trainees in the sector.

 Special Interest Groups

 To provide focus points within its diverse membership, CPA supports a number of Special Interest Groups, whichtackle issues within specialist sectors.
 These include: